merkle-open/NitroNet/docs/getting-started.md

 }
 ```

-In this case every property is of type `string`.
+In this case we have properties of type `string`, `int` and `double`.

 Now let's create the corresponding C# model class.
-Please make sure that the properties have the same name.
+Please make sure that the properties have the same name as the ones in the corresponding handlebars file.
 The only thing you don't need to worry about is case sensitivity.
 Possible hyphens are also ignored:

 ```csharp
 public class MovieModel